 - Add the following foods to your diet: olive oil, tomatoes, nuts, spinach, kale, wild salmon, blueberries, oranges, and beets.

-- Avoid fast foods and processed meats, including red meat, fried chicken, French fries, flour, soda, sugar, dairy, raw fish, and unnatural fats like margarine.
+- Avoid fast foods and processed meats, including red meat, fried chicken, french fries, flour, soda, sugar, dairy, and unnatural fats like margarine.